mlresearch/v2/_posts/2007-03-11-schaffoner07a.md

   manner.
 We also present a method for improving the accuracy of the estimated models which uses output-sensitive computation of the ECDF.
-Experiments show the superior performance of our proposed method compared to stateof-the-art density estimation methods such as Parzen windows, Gaussian Mixture Models, and $\epsilon$-Support Vector Density models [1].
+Experiments show the superior performance of our proposed method compared to stateof-the-art density estimation methods such as Parzen windows, Gaussian Mixture Models, and ε-Support Vector Density models [1].
 pdf: http://proceedings.pmlr.press/schaffoner07a/schaffoner07a.pdf
 layout: inproceedings
 id: schaffoner07a